Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ### Affinities

 Affinities that a player unlocks determines which cards they are able to play.
-They start the game with the affinity associated with their Shrine.
-However, as their Hero evolves, they will be able to unlock new affinities based on the hero evolution.
+They start the game with the affinity associated with their Shrine (lvl 0 hero).
+However, as their Hero gets to max level (level 3), they will be able to unlock a affinities based on the hero.
 The 4 basic affinities are: Fire, Water, Air and Earth.
-The 5 advanced affinities are : Creation, Destruction, Order, Oblivion and Arcane.
+The 5 advanced affinities are : Genesis, Wrath, Harmony, Void and Arcane.
 There is also a Normal affinities that can be used regardless of which affinities are unlocked.

 ### Resource action